en de

 Image credit: Pho in Brighton

-For just £6.95, young guests can enjoy a meal and drink.
-This makes Pho a popular spot for adults and children to enjoy delicious and healthy noodle dishes.
+For just £6.95, young guests can enjoy a meal and a drink.
+This makes Pho a popular spot for both adults and children to enjoy delicious, healthy noodle dishes.
 Slurping is encouraged!

 Tip #8: Etcı Kitchen